 It is supported by you through grants from the National Institute of Deafness and Other Communicative Disorders and from the National Science Foundation.

-If you are the parent of a young child, please explore our parent resources page or learn about ways your child can participate in our studies.
+If you are the parent of a young child, please explore our parent resources page, read one of our newsletters, or learn about ways your child can participate in our studies.

 If you are a fellow researcher or are just interested in the science side of our study, please explore our projects and publications pages or contact our people directly.
 We currently have one large research project (SKILLS4words) that is the focus of our current collaborative grant funding and two other joint research projects (Paidologos and From Math to Mouth) that are not currently supported by a grant to all three PIs.
 Each project focuses on a different aspect of how children learn to talk.